-Anthony Gatto studied music privately with Ornette Coleman, and later completed a doctorate in composition at the Yale School of Music in 2001.
-He has received fellowships and awards from the Fulbright Scholar Program (Berlin), New York Foundation for the Arts, the Bush Foundation, McKnight Foundation, Jerome Foundation, Meet the Composer, Inc, an ASCAP Grant to Young Composers, many residencies at magical Yaddo, The Millay Colony for the Arts, Aaron Copland House, and the Willapa Bay Artist-in-Residence program is Oysterville, Washington.
+Anthony Gatto studied music privately with Ornette Coleman, and later completed a doctorate in composition at the Yale University School of Music.
+He has received fellowships and awards from the Fulbright Scholar Program (Berlin), New York Foundation for the Arts, the Bush Foundation, McKnight Foundation, Jerome Foundation, Meet the Composer, Inc, an ASCAP Grant to Young Composers; several residencies at the magical Yaddo, The Millay Colony for the Arts, Aaron Copland House, and the Willapa Bay Artist-in-Residence program.
 He is an Associate Professor of Music at City University of New York.

-klangfarbenmelodie (for Ornette), commissioned by Duo Montagnard, premiere at Beckwith Hall, University of North Carolina at Wilmington, 1/16/2019; Organ Hall, University of North Carolina at Greensboro,1/18/2019; Bezanson Hall, University of Massachusetts at Amherst, 2/13/2019; New York City premiere will be 6/21/2019 at the Tenri Cultural Center.
+klangfarbenmelodie (for Ornette), commissioned by Duo Montagnard, premiered at Beckwith Hall, University of North Carolina at Wilmington, 1/16/2019; other performances include Organ Hall, University of North Carolina at Greensboro,1/18/2019; Bezanson Hall, University of Massachusetts at Amherst, 2/13/2019; New York City premiere 6/21/2019 at the Tenri Cultural Center.